git-ecosystem/git-credential-manager/docs/architecture.md

 ### Microsoft authentication

 For authentication using Microsoft Accounts or Azure Active Directory, things are a little different.
-The `MicrosoftAuthentication` component is present in the `Core` core assembly, rather than bundled with a specific host provider.
+The `EntraAuthentication` component is present in the `Core` core assembly, rather than bundled with a specific host provider.
 This was done to allow any service that may wish to in the future integrate with Microsoft Accounts or Azure Active Directory can make